Moving to France before Brexit? Here's what you need to know.

 Fabienne therefore concludes: “It seems to me that if you have already settled in France before March 2019, British citizens should indeed retain their rights but France may still require them to apply for a special status (in which case the procedure should be streamlined).”

-So while at present UK nationals do not have to register in France, while non-EU citizens do, it would be sensible to obtain a residence permit, carte de sejour, not least because it then gives you access to many state services.
+So, at present, UK nationals moving to France before Brexit don’t have to register, while non-EU citizens do.
+It would, however, be sensible to obtain a residence permit, carte de sejour.
+This is not least because it then gives you access to many state services.
 You apply at your local préfecture de police or through your local town hall office (mairie).

 The required documents include your passport, birth certificate, proof of residence and proof of income.
 Employees could provide a certificate of employment and latest payment slips, while the self-employed people must provide proof too.
 Retired and unemployed people prove that they have enough money to live in France.
 To prove you won’t be a burden on the French health services, retired people can provide an S1 certificate from the NHS, working people and the self-employed will need to be paying into French social security, and if you’re not working but not retired either you will need to show that you have medical insurance.